nearspacelabs/stac-client-python/README.md

 #### Select Data for One Day

-No we'll search for everything on a specific day using a python `datetime.date` for the `value` and `rel_type` set to  use equals (`FieldRelationship.EQ`).
+No we'll search for everything on a specific day using a python `datetime.date` for the `value` and `rel_type` set to  use equals (`FilterRelationship.EQ`).
 Python's `datetime.datetime` is a specific value and if you use it combined with `EQ` the query would insist that the time relationship match down to the second.
 But since `datetime.date` is only specific down to the day, the filter is created for the entire day.
 This will check for everything from the start until the end of the 8th of August, specifically in the Austin, Texas timezone (UTC -6).

+<details><summary>Expand Python Code Sample</summary>